The Trumpeter Taken Captive

 The Trumpeter Taken Captive is one of Aesop's Fables and is numbered 370 in the Perry Index.
-One of the rare tales in which only human beings figure, it teaches that association with wrongdoers makes one equally culpable.
+One of the rare tales in which only human beings figure, it teaches that inciting others to do wrong makes one equally culpable.

 Sharing the guilt

 The fable concerns a trumpeter who is taken by the enemy in battle and pleads to be spared on the grounds that he bears no weapons.
 His captors tell him that encouraging others to fight by means of his trumpet is even worse.
 In the Latin version by Avianus, an old soldier is disposing of his weapons in a fire and the trumpet asks to be spared but is disposed of in the same way.

 In the Renaissance, Andrea Alciato included the story among his Emblemata under the heading Parem delinquentis et suasoris culpam esse (The fault belongs alike to the wrongdoer and the persuader) and was followed by the English emblematist Geoffrey Whitney in asserting that those who encourage a crime are equally guilty.
 The Neo-Latin poets Hieronymus Osius and Pantaleon Candidus also follow Alciato in stating that, though the trumpeter is equally at fault, he causes greater harm.

 Most illustrators of the fables pictured ancient battle scenes, but Thomas Bewick updated it by dressing the trumpeter in the uniform of his times.
 Brooke Boothby also modernised the fable in his poetic version, which ends with the line "The poor Trumpeter was shot".
-William Somervile similarly chooses a contemporary setting, making his “Captive Trumpeter” the French prisoner of “a party of hussars” and condemning him to an ignominious death.
+William Somervile similarly chooses a contemporary setting, making his "Captive Trumpeter" the French prisoner of "a party of hussars" and condemning him to an ignominious death.